cockroachdb/docs/v2.1/architecture/storage-layer.md

 This data is stored as key-value pairs on disk using RocksDB, which is treated primarily as a black-box API.
 Internally, each store contains three instance of RocksDB:

 - One for the Raft log
-- One for storing temporary Distributed SQL data
+- One for storing temporary distributed SQL data
 - One for all other data on the node

 In addition, there is also a block cache shared amongst all of the stores in a node.
 These stores in turn have a collection of range replicas.
 More than one replica for a range will never be placed on the same store or even the same node.

-### Interactions with Other Layers
+### Interactions with other layers

-In relationship to other layers in CockroachDB, the Storage Layer:
+In relationship to other layers in CockroachDB, the storage layer:

-- Serves successful reads and writes from the Replication Layer.
+- Serves successful reads and writes from the replication layer.

 ## Components